ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/install-kiali.md

 Notice how `book-details-service` calls `book-genres-service` and both services independently calls their respective databases.

-You won't see `book-web` calling `book-details-service` in the graph because `book-web` uses the public API to call `book-details-service`.
+You won't see `book-web-service` calling `book-details-service` in the graph because `book-web` uses the public API to call `book-details-service`.

 !!! quote "References:"
     !!! quote ""